Trey Mancini Player Props: Cubs vs. Nationals

 Trey Mancini At The Plate

-- Mancini is batting .258 with two doubles, three home runs and six walks.
+- Mancini is hitting .268 with two doubles, three home runs and six walks.

+- In 63.0% of his 27 games this season, Mancini has picked up at least one hit.
+He's also had seven multi-hit games.

-- Mancini has an RBI in eight of 26 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in three contests.
+- In 29.6% of his games this year, Mancini has notched at least one RBI.
+In four of those games (14.8%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored in seven games this season (26.9%), including multiple runs in four games.
+- He has scored in 25.9% of his games this year, with two or more runs scored in 14.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.